epfl-ada/ada-2022-project-adamantiumforgers/README.md

-# Does Youtube reflects the overall political polarization in the US?
+# Does Youtube reflect the overall political polarization in the US?

 By the Adamantium Forgers: